AndreiD/go_shortcuts/README.md

 # Go Shortcuts

-## a collection of go utilities for you to copy paste
+## a collection of stuff for me to copy paste

-.....
-Fell free to add your own
+••••••

 ### Copyright: MIT